nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 # Restart from scratch

 Sometimes the development cluster gets cluttered and you may experience weird behaviour from porch.
-In this case you might want to restart with a clean slate, by deleting the dvelopemnt cluster with the follwoing command:
+In this case you might want to restart with a clean slate, by deleting the development cluster with the following command:
 ```
 kind delete cluster --name porch-test
 ```